BaranziniLab/versa_kg_rag_documentation/docs/API.md

 # KG-RAG API Documentation

-KG-RAG provides two REST API endpoints for accessing SPOKE's biomedical knowledge.
+KG-RAG provides two REST API endpoints for accessing biomedical context from SPOKE Knowledge Graph.
 This documentation details the endpoints, their parameters, and usage.

 ## Table of Contents
 - [Base URI](#base-uri)